String Quartet Smackdown V:

-In its fourth year and slated for yet another highly successful and sold-out performance, the String Quartet Smackdown is now accepting submissions.
+In its fifth year and slated for yet another highly successful and sold-out performance, Golden Hornet's String Quartet Smackdown is now accepting submissions.
 This bracketed, NCAA basketball tournament style competition brings original string quartet compositions head-to-head in front of a live, participatory audience.
 It’s like March Madness for the ears!

-Following submission of a composition, a jury of experts will select sixteen of these compositions to move on to the live performance “Smackdown,” taking place Saturday Feb 10, 2018 at Alamo Drafthouse South Lamar.
-A professional string quartet (to be announced) will perform the compositions as follows...
+Following submission of a composition, a diverse panel of judges will select sixteen compositions as finalists to move on to the live performance “Smackdown,” set to take place Saturday Feb.
+23, 2019 at Alamo Drafthouse South Lamar in Austin, TX.
+Professional string quartet Invoke will perform the sixteen finalist compositions, in brackets as follows:

 Round 1 (Round of 16): One minute of each piece is played

 Round 2 (Quarterfinals): Two minutes of each piece is played

 Round 3 (Semi-finals): Three minutes of each piece is played